kithenry/kithenry/README.md

 <!--
   Hi!
-I'm Keith — a self-taught systems thinker, builder, and mentor.
+I'm Keith — a self-taught systems thinker, builder, and breaker.. or.. tinkerer.
   This profile is a living interface to my digital workshop.
-  It's currently AI-Gen.. will make it my own soon.

 -->

 ### 🐧 Linux | 🛠️ Self-Hosting | 📝 Programming